This article has been medically reviewed by Dr. Martin Duggan in 2021

 - Long or short periods of confusion

-If faced with any of these symptoms or disorders, you should consider investing in a medical alert bracelet.
+If faced with any of these symptoms or disorders, your doctor may want to discuss whether you need a medical alert bracelet.
 Also, take a look at our article about symptoms to look for after a fall just in case you find yourself in a situation in which you have to respond to a fall.

 Balance Disorders and Causes